K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 Click "Save" on top.
 ![039]

-Enter dashboard name and click "Save" button.
+Enter dashboard name and click the "Save" button.
 ![040]

 #### <div id='3-2-3-2'/> 3.2.3.2.
 Modify Dashboard
-Click "Dashboard" menu on the left.
+Click the "Dashboard" menu on the left.
 ![041]

 Click "Dashboard Name" from the dashboard list.